“She is simply one of the rare artists who can transfix an audience by sheer personal magnetism” – Billboard, 1965

 Listen to the September 1946 version of “I Got The Sun I The Morning” here (the July version is not known to exist):

 This performance has been remastered by John H. Haley and sounds better than ever!
-It was included on the 2015 CD “The Best of Lost Tracks – 1929-1959.”
+It was included in the 2015 CD “The Best of Lost Tracks – 1929-1959.”

 Photo: Judy and baby Liza.

-July 17, 1951: This photo was taken of Judy in Birmingham, England, at an event during her week-long concert engagement at the city’s Hippodrome.
+July 17, 1951: This photo was taken of Judy in Birmingham, England, at an event during her week-long concert engagement at the city’s Hippodrome (The Birmingham Hippodrome).
+Judy is seen here at the Aston Hippodrome, which was also in Birmingham.
 Just a few days prior, daughter Liza arrived to be with her mother.
-I don’t have any other info about the photo as far as who’s with Judy and what the event was.

 July 17, 1952: It was officially announced that Judy was pregnant.
 She had Sid Luft had just married that previous June 8th in Hollister, California.
 Judy gave birth to her second child, Lorna Luft, on November 21, 1952.